A Website for Spencer Gordon

 Wow, amazing!
 You've found a "website" for Spencer Gordon's books.
 I know!
 This is great.

-Spencer's newest book, A Horse at the Window, a collection of dramatic monologues (essentially: prose poetry), is coming from House of Anansi Press in June 2024.
+Spencer's newest book, A Horse at the Window, a collection of dramatic monologues (essentially: prose poetry), arrived from House of Anansi Press in June 2024.

 He is also author of Cruise Missile Liberals (Nightwood Editions, 2017), a book of poetry, and Cosmo (Coach House Books, 2012), a collection of short stories.